glotzerlab/signac-docs/docs/source/projects.rst

     >>> print(project.doc.hello)
     'world'

-The project data is stored in HDF5 format in a file names ``signac_data.h5`` in the project root directory.
+The project data is stored in HDF5 format in a file named ``signac_data.h5`` in the project root directory.
 Although it can be used to store similar types of data as the job document, it is meant for storage of large, array-like or dictionary-like information.

 .. code-block:: python